-Blue-click on the BouncingAtomsMorph.5
+Using the mouse (and the appropriate modifier keys), meta-click on the BouncingAtomsMorph.5

-You will see a collection of colored dots that are collectively called the BouncingAtomsMorph's morphic halo.
-Each dot is called a handle.
+You will see a collection of colored circles that are collectively called the BouncingAtomsMorph's morphic halo.
+Each circle is called a handle.
 Click in the pink handle containing the cross; the BouncingAtomsMorph should go away.